What is EHS? A comprehensive guide

 EHS management serves multiple purposes:

-Health and safety are two important aspects of OSH act (1970).
+Health and safety are two important aspects of the OSH act (1970).

 Occupational risks may vary according to the business nature and sectors: nuclear, metallurgy/steel, electronics, aeronautics, chemistry and petrochemistry, agri-food, cosmetics, quarries and mines, health, construction, etc.